jimCresswell/general-JS-test-automation-demo/README.md

   ]
 },
 ```

 Decorates it with additional information from Wikipedia using the provided URLs, and turns it into this

 ![An image of the consumer web GUI showing the Marsh Marigold section](screenshots/marsh_marigold.png "Marsh Marigold section wide-screen layout")

-The project includes a consumer driven contract testing (CDCT) demo using [Pact JS](https://github.com/pact-foundation/pact-js).
-See [below](#consumer-driven-contract-testing-with-pact-js) for more information.

 ---

 ## Project Structure
 ### The Consumer
 The consumer is an Express [server-side web app](consumer).
 It takes data from the provider app, combines it with additional data from the [Wikipedia REST API](https://en.wikipedia.org/api/rest_v1/#/Page%20content), and renders it using [Handlebars](https://handlebarsjs.com/) templates into a responsive web GUI built with [Bootstrap](https://getbootstrap.com/) and a small amount of custom [jQuery](https://jquery.com/) logic (in line with the Bootstrap logic).
 HTTP calls within the app use the [Axios](https://github.com/axios/axios) library.
 The app includes unit and end-to-end tests and consumer driven contract tests built with [Pact](https://github.com/pact-foundation/pact-js), see [below](#testing) for more information.